juanboro/cync2mqtt/README.md

 You will be prompted for your username (email) - you'll then get a onetime passcode on the email you will enter as well as your password.

 ### Edit generated configuration
 Edit the generated yaml file as necessary.
 The only thing which should be necessary at a minimum is to make sure the mqtt_url definition matches your MQTT broker.
+Also see: [cync_mesh_example.yaml](cync_mesh_example.yaml)

 ### Test Run
 Run the script with the config file: